-Name Lydia Yu
+Name Ms. L. Yu

 Title Office Coordinator

-About This is Ms. Yu's second year at Vancouver College and she is most excited to begin meeting all of the new students.
-She and her husband, Douglas (VC'98) are the proud parents of Dylan, age 4 and Leah, age 1.
+About This is Mrs. Yu's fourth year at Vancouver College and she is most excited to begin meeting all of the new students.
+She and her husband, Douglas (VC'98) are the proud parents of Dylan, age 5 and Leah, age 2.
 Ms. Yu is a former florist who enjoys nature walks, spending time with her family and gardening.

-Come see me when You need help with anything!
+Come see me when You need help with anything!.
 I am always here for you!

 Contact lyu@mail.vc.bc.ca

 Name Mrs. F. George

 Title Database Administrator

-About Mrs. George has been with Vancouver College for 28 years.
+About Mrs. George has been with Vancouver College for 30 years .
 She is in charge of the book room and PowerSchool at VC.

-Come see me when n Your log in does not work to PowerSchool or you have any problem wiyour books.
+Come see me when Your log in does not work to PowerSchool or you have any problem with your text books.

 Contact fgeorge@mail.vc.bc.ca

-Name Ms.A.
-Deutsch
+Name Ms. A. Deutsch

 Title Administrative Assistant

-About Ms. Deutsch has been at Vancouver College for 5 years.
+About Ms. Deutsch has been at Vancouver College for 7 years .
 She has a daughter, Alisha who graduated from St. Pat's ('10) and a son (VC'13).
 In her spare time Ms. Deutsch curls, paints, sews, exercises, and enjoys music.

-Helpful Hint Come dressed in your full uniform and "please" goes a long way.
+Helpful Hint Come dressed in your full uniform and know that "please" goes a long way.

 Contact adeutsch@mail.vc.bc.ca